By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 733|Pages: 2|4 min read

 “The Army Profession develops, inspires, and motivates Soldiers and Army Civilians to make right decisions and to take right action according to the moral principles of the Army Ethic.
-The American people expect Army professionals to provide exemplary leadership that reflects the Army Ethic and is consistent with our national values” (Army Regulation 600-100, 2017).
-This means that the profession we all have chosen, is constantly been looked at by the American people, the same people who have put their trust on us as part of the unique traits to the Army profession.
-While some of these are desirable traits for people and professionals in general; they are expected and required of us as Soldiers.
-The Army as an organization requires of us to serve honorably, requires of us to trust ourselves in our ability to develop our military experience to serve this nation the best we can.
-We as Soldiers are what represent the Army through esprit of the corps and stewardship of the Profession.
+The American people expect Army professionals to provide exemplary leadership that reflects the Army Ethic and is consistent with our national values” (U.S. Department of the Army, 2017, p.
+1).
+This means that the profession we all have chosen is constantly scrutinized by the American people—the very people who have placed their trust in us as part of the unique traits of the Army profession.
+While some of these are desirable traits for people and professionals in general, they are expected and required of us as Soldiers.
+The Army as an organization requires us to serve honorably and to trust ourselves in our ability to develop our military experience to serve this nation the best we can.
+We as Soldiers represent the Army through esprit de corps and stewardship of the Profession.

-To sum up, the Army as a profession builds and develops Soldiers into Army Professionals and leaders through training, by proving the tools for self-development, experience, and continuous education.
-We do not stop growing and developing skills, but once we have achieved a certain milestone it is our responsibility to pay it forward and become a force multiplier.
+To sum up, the Army as a profession builds and develops Soldiers into Army Professionals and leaders through training, by providing the tools for self-development, experience, and continuous education.
+We do not stop growing and developing skills, but once we have achieved a certain milestone, it is our responsibility to pay it forward and become a force multiplier.
 If each of us can positively influence, motivate, direct, and convey purpose to at least one Soldier, the impact is significant.
 That is the basis of the Army Leadership Model; it takes Soldiers, reinforces their attributes and strengths, works on their weaknesses, and ultimately delivers professional leaders.
+This cycle of development ensures that the values and ethics of the Army are perpetually upheld and that we continue to meet the expectations of those we serve.

 Browse our vast selection of original essay samples, each expertly formatted and styled